TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 Position feedback system consists of a position encoder attached to a motor, up to 100 meter of cable which provides power and serial communication and the receiver interface for position encoder.
 In case of Sitara™ AM64x/AM243x processor the receiver interface for position encoder is just one function of a connected drive controller.
 The AM64x/AM243x provides in addition to the resources for Industrial Ethernet and motor control application including on-chip ADCs, Delta Sigma demodulator for current measurement.
-EnDat Receiver on Sitara™AM64x/AM243x processor uses one ICSSGx Slice.
+BISS-C Receiver on Sitara™AM64x/AM243x processor uses one ICSSGx Slice.
 Clock, data transmit, data receive and receive enable signals from PRU1 of ICSS_G is available in AM64x/AM243x EVM.

 ## Implementation

 The BISS-C receiver function is implemented on TI Sitara™ Devices.
 Encoder is connected to IDK via universal Digital Interface TIDA-00179(https://www.ti.com/tool/TIDA-00179), TIDEP-01015(3-axis board) and 3 Axis Interface card.
-Design is split into three parts – EnDat hardware interface support in PRU, firmware running in PRU and driver running in ARM.
+Design is split into three parts – 3 channel peripheral interface support in PRU, firmware running in PRU and driver running in ARM.
-Application is supposed to use the BISS-C driver APIs to leverage EnDat hardware interface functionality.
+Application is supposed to use the BISS-C driver APIs to leverage 3 channel peripheral interface functionality.
 SDK examples used the BISS-C hardware capability in Slice 1 (either 1 core or 3 cores based on the confiuration) of PRU-ICSSG0.
 Remaining PRUs in the AM64x/AM243x EVM are available for Industrial Ethernet communication and/or motor control interfaces.